 Dexter Fletcher’s musical biopic of the rise and multiple face-first falls of music legend Elton John is a bold, dazzling, lavish, decadent film that features a career-altering performance by Taron Egerton.

-Fletcher and Hall do find a secondary wheel that pushes the film along and with a love that has been missing from John’s life; that’s an almost a Philia love between with best friend and longtime songwriting partner Bernie Tauper.
-There is a lovely, tender, and an accepting moment between the two, where Egerton’s John misreads Bernie’s affection for him as physical and tries to kiss him.
+Fletcher and Hall find a secondary wheel that pushes the film along and with a love that has been missing from John’s life; that’s an almost a Philia love between with best friend and longtime songwriting partner Bernie Tauper.
+There is a lovely, tender, and accepting moment between the two, where Egerton’s John misreads Bernie’s affection for him as physical and tries to kiss him.
 Bell’s Tauper pulls away just before John gets there and tells him, “I love you, but just not in that way.”
-It’s a rare moment in the film that shows someone acknowledging his sexual orientation while showing him acceptance and still offers an unconditional, absolute love because of it.
+It’s a rare moment in the film that shows someone acknowledging his sexual orientation while showing him acceptance and still offering unconditional, absolute love because of it.

 When I first heard Taron Egerton won the role, I had my doubts.
 I enjoyed several of Egerton’s films, but John’s life was a complicated one.
 I wasn’t sure if he had the acting chops to depict the overall struggle and face-first dive into his substance abuse.
 This is a role that is the farthest from his role in Kingsman one can get.
 He is really wonderful in Rocketman.
 The biggest compliment you can give an actor is if you forget you are watching an actor portray a character instead of watching just a character.
-A few minutes into the film I forgot I was watching Egerton and thought I was watching John struggle with his closeted life, sniffing cocaine off an expensive oak desk, and shedding tears in a cab as it drives away.
+A few minutes into the film, I forgot I was watching Egerton and thought I was watching John struggle with his closeted life, sniffing cocaine off an expensive oak desk, and shedding tears in a cab as it drives away.
 It is a career-altering performance that will change the perception of any ceiling that some might have put on his career.
-This film should open up new doors and take the stink off from last years Robin Hood.
+This film should open up new doors and take the stink off from last year’s Robin Hood.

 The film, for me, did feel a tad too long, but that may be a victim of Elton John’s grand professional successes.
 They also didn’t address the Ryan White case, which was documented to have had a profound effect on him that turned his life around and had him shouting to the world, “I’m still standing.”
 Those, though, are minor complaints.
-Ultimately, Rocketman is a big-budget music biopic isa visual feast for the eyes, sounds even better, and looks like it’s worth every penny they sunk into it.
-Fletcher gifts us a half-dozen extraordinary set-pieces going through some of his most famous songs and even a two-hour film didn’t have room for all his hits (I won’t ruin the ones they use here).
+Ultimately, Rocketman is a big-budget music biopic, is a visual feast for the eyes, sounds even better, and looks like it’s worth every penny they sunk into it.
+Fletcher gifts us a half-dozen extraordinary set-pieces going through some of his most famous songs, and even a two-hour film didn’t have room for all his hits (I won’t ruin the ones they use here).
 The film doesn’t have a pretentious bone in it.
 Fletcher’s film is a dazzling spectacle that is remarkably uncensored and surprisingly moving.